HZI International Graduate School for Infection Research (GS-FIRE)

-Der Campus des Helmholtz-Zentrums für Infektionsforschung in Braunschweig bietet das ideale Umfeld für junge Forscher, ihr Wissen mit Kollegen und führenden Wissenschaftlern aus der ganzen Welt auszutauschen.
-Neben der intensiven wissenschaftlichen Ausbildung erhalten die Doktoranden die Möglichkeit, ihre Soft Skills Fähigkeiten zu trainieren und ihre interdisziplinären Kenntnisse zu verbessern, die sie für den Arbeitsmarkt vorbereiten.
+Der Campus des Helmholtz-Zentrums für Infektionsforschung in Braunschweig bietet das ideale Umfeld für internationale Forscher, ihr Wissen mit Kollegen und führenden Wissenschaftlern aus der ganzen Welt auszutauschen.
+Neben der intensiven wissenschaftlichen Ausbildung erhalten die Doktoranden die Möglichkeit, ihre überfachlichen Qualifikationen zu erweitern und ihre interdisziplinären Kenntnisse zu verbessern, die sie für den Arbeitsmarkt vorbereiten.

 The aim of the course of study is to strength the knowledge of PhD candidates within the research area of the complex interaction between host and the pathogen during infection with a focus on translational science.
 The curriculum consists of a three-year research project as well as state of the art lectures on relevant topics, symposia, summer schools and retreats, scientific presentation as well as several events to establish networks and collaboration, are also integrated in the focus of the programme.
 The PhD candidates have the opportunity to intensify their scientific knowledge and soft skills.
 The programme should prepare young scientists for the next step of their career.

-Topic lectures: Each topic lecture series includes eight lectures on a defined topic (such as cell biology, structure biology) followed by a literature seminar where PhD candidates present their understanding of selected publications.
+Each topic lecture series includes eight lectures on a defined topic (such as cell biology, immunology and structure biology).
 Ten different lecture series are currently offered, five should be selected by the PhD candidate.
 All topic lectures are modular and are repeated every second year.

-Thesis Committee: The supervisor together with the PhD candidate assembles a Thesis Committee.
-According to the company agreement the Thesis Committee is composed of the supervisor and two other experienced scientists preferably from another discipline.
+The supervisor together with the PhD candidate assembles a Thesis Committee.
+According to the company agreement the Thesis Committee is composed of the supervisor and two other experienced scientists preferably from other disciplines.
 The Thesis Committee helps to design and monitor the progress of the PhD project.
 It meets regularly and gives advice in a constructive manner.

-Annual retreats: Once a year all PhD candidates and their supervisors meet during the retreat.
-Each PhD candidate presents the progress of their PhD project and cross topic projects are planned.
+Once a year all PhD candidates and their supervisors meet during the retreat.
+Each candidate presents the progress of their PhD project and cross topic projects are planned.

-Transferable Skills courses: In addition to the scientific training, a number of transferable skills courses are part of the curriculum and can be freely selected.
-These include scientific writing, interlectual property issues, career and leadership, research management training and intercultural communication.
+In addition to the scientific training, a number of transferable skills courses are part of the curriculum and can be freely selected.
+These include scientific writing, intellectual property issues, career and leadership, research management training and intercultural communication.

-Credit points system: To hand in a PhD thesis the students have to prove successful participation in a structured PhD programme.
-This requires the accumulation of credit points, which are given for all offered measured of the curriculum and for the participation of externally organized events.
-The partner universities fully acknowledge the activities of the Graduate School.
+To satisfy the PhD requirements the PhD candidate has to submit a thesis and prove successful participation in a structured PhD programme.
+This requires the accumulation of credit points, which are given for all offered aspects of the curriculum and for participation in externally organized events.
+The partner universities fully acknowledge the activities of GS-FIRE.